Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 31 Oktober 2025 22.28.01 UTC
+- WIB: Jumat, 31 Oktober 2025 23.35.36 UTC
-- WITA: Jumat, 31 Oktober 2025 23.28.01 UTC
+- WITA: Sabtu, 1 November 2025 00.35.36 UTC
-- WIT: Sabtu, 1 November 2025 00.28.01 UTC
+- WIT: Sabtu, 1 November 2025 01.35.36 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: funny
+Kategori: nature